 Since 2012, as part of our misson to continue to raise standards in literacy, we have been delivering our English curriculum through the exciting and innovative Power of Reading project, supported by The Centre for Literacy in Primary Education.
 The Power of Reading http://www.clpe.co.uk/professional-development/power-of-reading-project is a national programme that promotes high levels of reading attainment and enriching writing lessons.This is a whole school development project where teachers attend high quality training, have access to a wide range of quality children’s literature and work with their colleagues to develop practice around the teaching of reading in their school.

 Reading and Phonics

-Our Science curriculum balances knowledge and understanding of early scientic concepts, with developing scientific enquiry skills.
+Our Science curriculum balances knowledge and understanding of early scientific concepts, with developing scientific enquiry skills.
 Throughout the school, pupils investigate scientific questions using practical approaches, our outdoor spaces and meaningful experiences.

 Our creative curriculum allows us to think out-of-the -box in our teaching

 methods and learning experiences.
 This ethos reaches across everything we do,

 every subject and every extra-curricular activity.
 Our approach allows us to